ibm-cloud-docs/sap/sap-faq.md

 This arrangement applies to:
 - SAP Business Application licenses (for example, SAP S/4HANA, SAP ECC)
 - SAP Technical Application licenses (for example, SAP HANA, SAP NetWeaver)
-- Any OEM license from SAP (for example, SAP anyDB OEM such as MS SQL)
+- Any OEM license from SAP (for example, SAP AnyDB OEM such as MS SQL)

 ### How does Operating System (OS) licensing work with the {{site.data.keyword.ibm_cloud_sap}} Infrastructure-as-a-Service?